AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/record-a-session.md

 Beyond capturing the session, you can edit the recording to remove unnecessary sections, enable closed captions, and transcripts.
 The following sections walk through each of these actions in detail.

+>[!NOTE]
+>
+> When you record a session, only conversations in the main room are included in the recording.
+Conversations in breakout rooms are not recorded.
+However, Live Hub transcribes breakout room discussions and uses AI to generate room summaries that you can review during the breakout session and after it ends.
+View [Breakout rooms](./create-and-manage-breakout-rooms.md) for more information.

 ## Record a session

 1. Navigate to the **More actions** menu.